Scriptural

 4:8 to support their belief.
 That somehow humans could use their inner

 voice to decide what is right and wrong.
-This is an attempt at negating
+Negating the need for a Holy

-the need for a Holy God to reach out and save them.
-Yet in this they
+God to reach out and save them.
+Yet in this they replace God with a

-replace God with a human desire to believe they are good enough to do
+human desire to believe they are good enough to do no harm.
+A self delusion

-no harm: A self-delusion that masks insecurity.
+that masks insecurity.

 Considering these